Everest Base Camp Luxury Trek

 DAY 16

-Flight back to ktm
+Evening flight back to ktm

 In the evening, to honor and give closure to your time here, a farewell dinner will be hosted.
 So enjoy, and take a second to make it memorable and worth it.